0chain/zboxcli/README.md

 Lock creates delegate pool for current client and given blobber.
 The tokens locked for the blobber stake can be unlocked any time, excluding times when the tokens held by opened offers.
-The tokens collect interest.
+The tokens earn block rewards.
 `sp-lock` returns the id of the new stake pool, this will be needed to reference to stake pool later.